Storage tank

-Storage tanks are containers that hold liquids, compressed gases (gas tank; or in U.S.A "pressure vessel", which is not typically labeled or regulated as a storage tank) or mediums used for the short- or long-term storage of heat or cold.
+Storage tanks are containers that hold liquids or compressed gases.
 The term can be used for reservoirs (artificial lakes and ponds), and for manufactured containers.
-The usage of the word tank for reservoirs is uncommon in American English but is moderately common in British English.
+The usage of the word "tank" for reservoirs is uncommon in American English but is moderately common in British English.
 In other countries, the term tends to refer only to artificial containers.
+In the U.S., storage tanks operate under no (or very little) pressure, distinguishing them from pressure vessels.